darklang/rescript-tea/README.md

 #### [darklang/philip2](https://github.com/darklang/philip2)

-This one is not so much a starter kit as it is a porting kit, it can actually take in elm files, parse them, and output rescript-tea OCaml code (which can be converted to Rescript via `rescript convert`) with only minor'ish tweaks there-after needed to get it working.
+This one is not so much a starter kit as it is a porting kit, it can actually take in Elm files, parse them, and output Rescript-tea code (though in OCaml, which can be converted to Rescript via `rescript convert`) with only minor'ish tweaks there-after needed to get it working.

 See its announcement article at: https://medium.com/@paulbiggar/philip2-an-elm-to-reasonml-compiler-a210aaa6cd04